-An evaluation was performed under the supervision and with the participation of our management, including the CEO and CFO, of the effectiveness of the design and operation of our disclosure controls and procedures as of March 31, 2005.
+An evaluation was performed under the supervision and with the participation of our management, including the CEO and CFO, of the effectiveness of the design and operation of our disclosure controls and procedures as of June 30, 2005.
 Based on that evaluation, our management, including the CEO and CFO, concluded that the disclosure controls and procedures were effective as of such date.
-There have been no changes in our internal controls or in other factors that could significantly affect internal controls subsequent to March 31, 2005.
+There have not been any changes in our internal control over financial reporting that occurred during the quarter ended June 30, 2005 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.